 The meta description is, quite literally, a description of a page.
 It is found just below the meta title in search results, and cannot be seen by a visitor once they enter the site.
 In the past, it seemed to hold more power in terms of a page’s rankings, similarly to the meta title, but in this day and age, after going through many updates and changes, its purpose has changed.

-Its current main objective is telling the user what a page is about (a teaser or a blurb, of sorts), and to do it in an alluring manner.
-This is the reason the meta description is so important – it is one of the major factors helping a page’s CTR.
+Its main objective is telling the user what a page is about (a teaser or a blurb, of sorts), and to do it in an alluring manner.
+This is the reason the meta description is so important – it is one of the major factors in a page’s CTR’s performance.

 Here are the latest meta description best practices and news: